Alphabetical list:

 Treatment - pain control

 Pain control is usually necessary in the IC/PBS treatment plan.
 The pain of IC/PBS has been rated equivalent to cancer pain and may lead to central sensitization if untreated.
 Medication.
-The use of a variety of traditional pain medications, ...Section: Interstitial cystitis
+The use of a variety of traditional pain medications, including opiates and synthetic opioids like tramadol, is often necessary to treat the varying degrees of pain.
+Even children with IC/PBS should be appropriately addressed regarding pelvic pain, and receive necessary treatment to manage it.
+Neuromodulation.
+Neuromodulation can be ...Section: Interstitial cystitis

 Other articles from the section: Interstitial cystitis